joakimsk/docs/docs/cwebsocket.rst

 Rooms offered by aprsd
 ^^^^^^^^^^^^^^^^^^^^^^

-The aprsd creates the following rooms for notifications.
-Observe that some of the rooms are specific for users or specific for APRS callsigns.
-Rooms without data content just gives notifications that change has occured and client can the use REST API to get updated information.
+The aprsd creates the following rooms.
+Observe that some of the rooms can be created specific for users or specific for APRS callsigns.
+Rooms without data-content just indicates that change has happened and client can the use REST API to get updated information.

 ======================== ============== =================================================